Ribosome: Bacteria

 Molecular structure of the 30S subunit from Thermus thermophilus.
 Proteins are shown in blue and the single RNA chain in brown.

-The ribosomal subunits of prokaryotes and eukaryotes are quite similar.

 The unit of measurement used to describe the ribosomal subunits and the rRNA fragments is the Svedberg unit, a measure of the rate of sedimentation in centrifugation rather than size.
 This accounts for why fragment names do not add up: for example, bacterial 70S ribosomes are made of 50S and 30S subunits.

 Prokaryotes have 70S ribosomes, each consisting of a small (30S) and a large (50S) subunit.
 E. coli, for example, has a 16S RNA subunit (consisting of 1540 nucleotides) that is bound to 21 proteins.
 The large subunit is composed of a 5S RNA subunit (120 nucleotides), a 23S RNA subunit (2900 nucleotides) and 31 proteins.